gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 as wear and tear of the physical components.
-For example, non-optimal policies of a bipedal robot could cause severe damage as a result of falling; robotic cars can could cause crashes, which could be fatal to both it and third-party observers.
-Model based methods however, will be able to carry out offline simulations to find currently best optimal policy, and only use these on the mechanical system; this has the advantages of being able to find the optimal policy with minimal interactions with the real mechanical system.
-Model based methods do however pose the problem of uncertainties caused by assumptions in the model created; this will be dealt with in Section
+For example, non-optimal policies of a bipedal robot could cause severe damage as a result of falling; robotic cars can could cause crashes, which could be fatal to both its passengers and third-parties.
+Model based methods would be able to carry out offline simulations to find currently best optimal policy, and only use these on the mechanical system; this has the advantages of being able to find the optimal policy with minimal interactions with the real mechanical system.
+However, model based methods do pose the problem of uncertainties caused by assumptions in the model created; this will be dealt with in Section
 \[sec:policy\_search\_methods\], and will form a major part of this project.
 As such, for the most part of this project, model free methods will not be used.
-For completion however, some examples of model free methods will be mentioned in this chapter.
+For completeness some examples of model free methods will be mentioned in this chapter.

-In [@rl-sutton], there is a clear distinction between *learning* and *planning*; the former is where real experience is used via direct interaction with the environment, while the latter is where simulated experience is used via interaction with the model of the environment, to then interact with the environment to further update the model.
-However, in the present work, due to a model based method being used for the most part, the term *learning* will be used to mean *planning* as defined by [@rl-sutton].
+In [@rl-sutton], there is a careful distinction between *learning* and *planning*; the former is where real experience is used via direct interaction with the environment, while the latter is where simulated experience is used via interaction with the model of the environment, to then interact with the environment to further update the model.
+In this work, due to a model based method being used for the most part, the term *learning* will be used to mean *planning* as defined by [@rl-sutton].

 Specific literature that has been used to develop efficient methods of creating this model of the environment will discussed in a later section.

-#### Value Function methods vs Policy Search methods
+#### Value Function Methods vs Policy Search Methods

-This classification describes the main strategies used by RL algorithms to carry out its main function of finding the optimal policy.
+This subdivision characterizes the main strategies used by RL algorithms to carry out their main function of finding the optimal policy.
 Due to its importance, the next two sections provide the main strategy used by each, and list and describe the most widely used, and some new algorithms for each.
-Proceeding this, each will be compared with respect to their application in robotic motion problems.\
+Proceeding this, each will be compared with respect to their application in robotic motion problems.

 Reinforcement Learning: Value Function Methods {#sec:value_function_methods}
 ----------------------------------------------